-The library is open from 6:30 a.m. until 3:30 p.m. each day of the school week with the exception of Fridays and any day prior to a school holiday, when it will close at 2:25 p.m.
+The library is open from 6:30 a.m. until 3:30 p.m. each day of the school week with the exception of Fridays and any day prior to a school holiday, when it will close at 2:15 p.m.

 Our Library has a collection of books, periodicals, professional journals, and recreational reading.
 It also has an updated reference center for research, online resources, and Internet access.
-The library catalog can be accessed through the ANS web page.
+The library catalog can be accessed through the ANS web page or at: http://library.ans.edu.ni or through the Destiny Quest app.

 With the exception of the final two weeks of each semester, students and parents may check out books through the library's automated system.
 Students are not able to check out books under their parents' name, unless the parents have previously turned in a written permission form.